Christonn93/portolio/README.md

 ### Installing

+1. Download .zip or open with github desktop
+2. if(download .zip === true){
+    then you will need to unzip the download to be able to open the page in the browser.
+};

 ### Running

 This is a static page.
 So to run this in the browser i would suggest to use visual studio code extension [Live Server Preview](https://marketplace.visualstudio.com/items?itemName=negokaz.live-server-preview)